Explicit integral representations and quantitative bounds for two-layer ReLU networks: Discussion

 A natural question is how the approach could be used to analyze individual layers within a deeper ReLU network: it seems plausible that this could be fruitful, although it is of course unclear what the intermediate functions could be.
 Nevertheless, the functions in each layer could be considerably more complicated than in carefully developed sparse networks \citep[see, e.g.,][]{schmidt_hieber}, which do not seem to capture the behaviour of trained deep networks.
 For example, a natural direction to consider is to extend $T_{\mu}$ to consider vector-valued polynomials, since such functions are just stacks of real-valued polynomials, then for a function $f=f_{L}\circ\cdots f_{1}$, we could set $g_{\ell}=T_{\mu}^{-1}f_{\ell}$ for each $\ell\in\{1,\ldots,L\}$, to obtain

 noting that each $g_{\ell}$ corresponds to a family of integral representations.

 In another direction, there could be other important actions on the function $f$ to consider, or different mechanisms to produce different integral representations.
+The connections between the representations here and different representations in prior work \citep[see, e.g.,][]{sonoda2017neural,savarese2019infinite,petrosyan2020neural} are unclear.
 It is possible that different operators could lead to different integral representations that are superior in some way, or accommodate a wider range of distributions $\mu$.
 It is also natural to investigate how non-polynomial functions should be represented as polynomials or approximated via such networks.

-Finally, there has been recent progress on viewing the training of two-layer networks as an optimization on the space of distributions, motivated by integral representations of such networks \citep[see, e.g.,][]{mei2019mean}: it is conceivable that novel ReLU integral representations such as this are helpful in understanding how such representations are connected to, or inform, the statistical aspects of network training, which have not been addressed here at all.
+Finally, there has been recent progress on viewing the training of two-layer networks as an optimization on the space of distributions, motivated by integral representations of such networks \citet{chizat2018global,mei2019mean}: it is conceivable that novel ReLU integral representations such as this are helpful in understanding how such representations are connected to, or inform, the statistical aspects of network training, which have not been addressed here at all.